01zio/01zio.github.io/README.md

 ##
 I am a boy form 240, and I think there are many people I will know in the future.
-By the way I want to say I miss my family and my girlfriend vary much.
+By the way I want to say I miss my family and my girlfriend very much.
 I will fight for my family, I'll learn a lot of things for myself.
 We will have a bright future.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.